eljefec/CarND-Behavioral-Cloning-P3/writeup_report.md

 To prove that my training pipeline worked with BGR images, I started with a very simple model of mostly fully connected layers.
 See function 'build_model_simple' in build.py (code lines 21-29).
 This simple model was successful in driving basically, but it was not good enough to drive the whole track.

-I read some Udacity forum posts that other students had success using the Nvidia model described in 'http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf'.

-I started with a convolutional neural network similar to the Nvidia model and trained it on the data provided by Udacity, but only the center camera images.
+I started with a convolutional neural network similar to the [Nvidia model](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) and trained it on the data provided by Udacity, but only the center camera images.
 The model was able to drive more of the track, but it had difficulty at the fork between pavement and dirt road.

 I proceeded to augment the training data.